Estimated reading time: 5 minutes

 These four are key to letting your message be adequately delivered and received:

 - Engaged Listening: Also known as “active listening”.
-This is the process wherein one listens to understand, not to merely organize a reply.
+This is the process wherein one listens to understand, not merely organizes a reply.

 - Stress Management: Keeping emotions in check is also vital in order to provide an even flow of information without creating unnecessary conflict.